title: Analysis of Huawei Software Written Test Question 2 on March 10, 2021

 The specific steps are as follows:

-Use an array M of length n to store the number of goods in the warehouse.
-After inputting the values, create another array Sum of length n, where Sum[i] represents the sum of M[0]+M[1]+...+M[i].
-At this point, Sum[j]-Sum[i] represents the total number of goods in the interval from goods i to goods j.
+1. Use an array M of length n to store the number of goods in the warehouse.
+After inputting, create another array Sum of length n, where Sum[i] represents the sum of goods from M[0] to M[i].
+At this time, Sum[j]-Sum[i] represents the total number of goods in the interval from goods i to goods j.

-Create an array count of length k, and iterate through the Sum array.
+2. Create an array count of length k, and traverse the Sum array.
 For any index x between 0 and n, increment count[Sum[x]%k] by 1.

-Iterate through the count array, for any index y between 0 and k, if count[y]>1, then result = result + C(count[y],2).
+3. Traverse the count array.
+For any index y between 0 and k, if count[y]>1, then result = result + C(count[y],2).
 Finally, return the result.

-In the actual code representation, we can omit the M and Sum arrays and perform the relevant operations on the count array while inputting the values.
-In this case, we only need to process n inputs, iterate through an array of length k, with a time complexity of O(n+k), and only use a count array of length k, resulting in a space complexity of O(k), which is the optimal solution for this problem.
+In the actual code representation, we can omit the M and Sum arrays and perform related operations on the count array while inputting.
+In this case, we only need to process n inputs, traverse an array of length k, with a time complexity of O(n+k), and only use an array count of length k, with a space complexity of O(k), which is the optimal solution for this problem.

 Here is my Golang code: